 but will all compete in a single category as there are typically not nearly enough competitors to

 break it down into two.
-The CMP does not even break this down with hundreds of competitors at
+The Civilian Marksmanship Program (CMP) does not even break this down with hundreds of competitors at

 the National Championships.
 Shoot with what you have as long as it is a centerfire rifle.
+For most, this is an AR platform.
 Rimfire

 and PCCs will not count for Cup points.
 ARC matches in general should be easy to calculate.